 The offshore wind industry is approaching the US with gale force.
-The federal government aims to deploy 30,000 megawatts of offshore wind turbines by 2030, and 22 projects already punctuate the East Coast.
+The federal government has established a target to deploy 30,000 megawatts of offshore wind by 2030, and more than a dozen projects are in advanced stages of planning on the East Coast.
 Hampton Roads is uniquely suited to become the nucleus of the supply chain needed to develop these projects and reach the nation’s goals.

 The region already boasts the first turbines built in federal waters.
 By 2026, Hampton Roads is expected to be home to Dominion Energy’s Coastal Virginia Offshore Wind project (2,640 megawatts) and Avangrid Renewables Kitty Hawk Offshore Wind project (2,500 megawatts).
 These projects provide the impetus for cultivating Virginia as a domestic supply chain hub.
-But Hampton Roads has the capability to service the entire east coast wind industry.
+But Hampton Roads is on a trajectory to lead offshore wind development for the entire Mid-Atlantic.

 Virginia's ports have congestion-free channels, no overhead obstructions, deep water, short travel time to open sea, and the ability to handle any type of cargo.